nrwl/nx/docs/nx-cloud/set-up/set-up-dte.md

-# Set up Distributed Task Execution
+# Set Up Distributed Task Execution

 To enable distributed task execution, the following has to be true: